 Who we are

-The Contact Group sees itself as an interface between the LGBT-subcultures of Munich and Kyiv and other cities in Ukraine; we initiate, moderate, coordinate and carry out projects on our own or in cooperation with the large groups and associations of respective communities.
+The Contact Group sees itself as an interface between the LGBTIQ*-subcultures of Munich and Kyiv and other cities in Ukraine; we initiate, moderate, coordinate and carry out projects on our own or in cooperation with the large groups and associations of respective communities.
 We stand by their side at any time.

-In Munich, these organizations are currently LeTRa (Lesbian women), Münchner Aids-Hilfe, Rosa Liste (Pink Party) and Sub (Gay Community Center), shareholders of CSD München, Munich Pride.
-Also cooperate groups like Aufklärungsprojekt Munich (schools), Daneben (Subculture for women and transgender), Diversity (LGBT-youth), Forum Homosexualität (History of LGBT-movement), Gay Outdoor Club GOC, Gay & Gray, InsideOut Munich (Tennis Club) and Isarhechte (Gay Swimmers).
-We welcome the lesbian choirs Lilamunde and Melodiva, the mid-age lesbian group MiLes, Münchner Löwen Club MLC (Fetish), Philhomoniker (Gay Choir), the LGBT-choir Regenbogenchor, Team München (Sports Club), TransMann (Transgender) as well as Queeramnesty, QueerCampus (Students), the members of Queergottesdienst (Church), Queerelations (Film network) and VelsPol Bayern (Lesbian, Gay, Bisexual and Transgender policewomen and policemen in Bavaria).
+In Munich, these organizations are currently LesCommunity (lesbian-queer center), Münchner Aids-Hilfe, Rosa Liste (Pink Party), Sub (gay-queer center) and Diversity (LGBTIQ* youth), shareholders of CSD München, Munich Pride.
+Also cooperate groups like Aufklärungsprojekt Munich (schools), Daneben (Subculture for women and transgender), Queeres Archiv München (History of the LGBTIQ*-movement), Gay Outdoor Club GOC, Gay & Gray, InsideOut Munich (Tennis Club) and Isarhechte (Gay Swimmers).
+We welcome the lesbian choirs Lilamunde and Melodiva, Münchner Löwen Club MLC (Fetish), Philhomoniker (Gay Choir), the LGBTIQ*-choir Regenbogenchor, Team München (Sports Club), Trans-Ident, TransMann (both transgender) as well as Queeramnesty, QueerCampus (Students), the members of Queergottesdienst (Church) and VelsPol Bayern (Lesbian, gay, bi, trans* and inter* police in Bavaria).
 We are many!

-Wieland is a doctor and he loves his job.
-His clients know that he is gay.
+Wieland is a doctor and he loved his job when he was still in charge.
+His clients always knew that he is gay.
 “I’m out and people accept who I am”, he says.
 It has not always been like that.
 Wieland came out late as he was very afraid to live openly as a gay man.
-It was Munich’s LGBT-community, such as Gay Outdoor Club and the city’s gay community centre Sub that gave him the confidence to come out of the closet.
+It was Munich’s LGBTIQ*-community, such as Gay Outdoor Club and the city’s gay community centre Sub that gave him the confidence to come out of the closet.
 He has done a lot for the community since then.
 When he was board member of Gay Outdoor Club, he made it part of the German Alpenverein which is very conservative.
-With his husband Uwe he, additionally, founded Munich’s Rainbow Foundation.
+With his husband he, additionally, founded Munich’s Rainbow Foundation.
 He wants to give something back.
 That’s why he came to join Munich Kyiv Queer.
 Wieland is a caring man, but also tries to make Munich Kyiv Queer work effectively.
 He is actually good in solving conflicts.

 „We reached a lot for the community, KyivPride was and is a big success.
 But we can go a step forward and change things still in the Ukrainian society, I’m sure about it.
 Now we must keep going on and support our friends in Ukraine even more.“